-Arapahoe County said residents and businesses with land line phones are already listed in Arapahoe County's 9-1-1 database, and are therefore automatically included in the notification system.
-You may sign up to register additional mobile devices here.
+Arapahoe County said residents and businesses with landline phones are already listed in Arapahoe County's 911 database, and are therefore automatically included in the notification system.
+You may sign up to register mobile devices here.

-Boulder County has a mass notification system that is used to notify residents about imminent threats to health and safety such as the need to evacuate due to a wildfire, or take other appropriate actions in the event of a flash flood or other critical police activity.
+Boulder County has a mass notification system called Everbridge that is used to notify residents throughout the county about imminent threats to health and safety such as the need to evacuate due to a wildfire, or take other appropriate actions in the event of a flash flood or other critical police activity.
 Learn more and register here.

-Douglas County allows residents to sign up for emergency alerts and register their gate codes through the CodeRED system.
+Douglas County allows residents to sign up for emergency alerts and register their gate codes through their CodeRED emergency system.

 Elbert County also uses CodeRED for reverse emergency notification calls, weather warning notifications calls and emergency community updates.
 Learn more and sign up here.